Seattle, Chicago and Cambridge Lead the Campaign into the New Year!

 Other governmental bodies and labor groups have continued to follow suit.
 As reported in CubaNews, on March 16 the Milwaukee School Board unanimously adopted a resolution calling for “the Biden administration and all other relevant political, health and educational authorities to invite without delay to negotiations with their Cuban counterparts to explore mutually beneficial cooperation, as a step towards normalization of relations between our countries.”
 On April 22, the Milwaukee County Board of Supervisors overwhelmingly adopted a resolution calling for the normalization of relations between the US and Cuba (story here).
 The previous week, on April 13, the Wayne County Michigan Commissioners, whose seat is Detroit, passed a resolution calling on the Biden Administration to reestablish relations with Cuba, building on the “breakthrough agreement in 2014 that would have benefited people in both nations.”

 New year Cuba normalization resolution efforts actually began on January 4, with the San Francisco Labor Council resolution to support medical and scientific collaboration between the U.S. and Cuba.
 In one of the largest show of labor support, the 42,000-member International Longshore and Warehouse Union (ILWU) voted to support the U.N. resolution condemning the U.S. Embargo of Cuba at its International Convention held June 14-18.
 The union’s resolution also approved a $10,000 contribution to the #Syringes4Cuba Campaign to aid Cuba’s vaccination program.
-More here.
+ILWU background here and more on the story here.

 Local updates since the campaign began linked at the top of this page provide resources and information about previous resolutions.
 A summary overview of local and other governmental as well as labor council resolutions is maintained by the Solidarity Committee on the Americas, a committee of Women Against Military Madness.